vuejs/v2.vuejs.org/src/v2/guide/forms.md

 <p class="tip" id="vmodel-ime-tip">For languages that require an [IME](https://en.wikipedia.org/wiki/Input_method) (Chinese, Japanese, Korean etc.), you'll notice that `v-model` doesn't get updated during IME composition.
 If you want to cater for these updates as well, use `input` event instead.</p>

+<p class="tip">Due to the way Android autocomplete works the input event is not triggered until the autocomplete item is selected.
+Use `v-bind` and `v-on:input` instead of `v-model` to achieve the desired result.</p>

 ### Text

 ``` html